System Integration Explained: Methods and Approaches

 Vertical

-Your organization wants to create a complete workflow pipeline that takes your processes from start to finish.
+Create a complete workflow pipeline that takes processes from start to finish.

-Vertical integration connects multiple apps in a single line, moving from the start of a process to the end of a process, frequently with the goal of consolidating the organization’s complete tech stack.
+Vertical integration connects multiple apps in a single line, moving from the start of a process to the end of a process, frequently to consolidate the organization’s complete tech stack.

-For example, a customer makes a purchase on a website.
+For example, a customer buys something on a website.
 The website sends the contact information to the sales system.
 The sales system sends the shipping information to the company’s production and manufacturing departments.
 The company has “stacked” its operations — data does not need to be sent sideways to an external vendor.

 Star